FHU/python-project-template-dev/.github/ISSUE_TEMPLATE/PBL_Assignment.md

 ## Planning
 - [ ] Discuss assignment so everyone understands the work
-- [ ] Identify research opportunities
+- [ ] Identify research opportunities (what do we need to know now that we don't)
-- [ ] Split tasks (Research and other assignment parts) equitably (document in comments)
+- [ ] Split research and project tasks equitably (document in next section, include who is responsible for each task)
-- [ ] Write pseudocode
-- [ ] next meeting time and place established (for team, document in comments)
+- [ ] Next meeting time and place established (for team, document in comments)

 Note: Do not wait for the instructor approval to start working the plan.
+It may need to be adjusted, but it is valuable!
-## Planning Complete
+## Plan Review
 - [ ] Instructor discussion and signoff

 ## Developing
+- [ ] <!--- Add research and split tasks to this list.
+Include who is responsible for each task >
 - [ ] Meet assignment objectives
 - [ ] Write and pass automated testing for code (pytest)
 - [ ] Ensure type annotations are correct (mypy)
 - [ ] Write all the docstrings according to the Google standard
 - [ ] Pass the automated tests in GitHub Actions

-## Reviewing as a team
+## Reviewing (code as a team)
 - [ ] Check test coverage is sufficient
 - [ ] Check documentation coverage is sufficient
-- [ ] Check and discuss issues in SonarCloud
+- [ ] Check and discuss issues in SonarCloud (add to improving checklist as needed)
 - [ ] Discuss opportunities for improvement
 - [ ] Identify at least 3 opportunities for improvement
+- [ ] Make sure the module docstring includes links to resources used in this project and kudos to helpers
 - [ ] Create the "improving" checklist below
+- [ ] Schedule an instructor code review

 Note: Do not wait for the instructor approval to start working the plan.
-## Review Complete
+## Code Review Scheduled
 - [ ] Instructor discussion and signoff

 ## Improving
 - [ ] Resolve issues with automated tests
 - [ ] Resolve issues in SonarCloud
-- [ ] <!--- Additional improvements go here -->
+- [ ] <!--- Additional improvements from the code reviews go here -->

 ## Plan Demo as a team
 - [ ] Prepare to show code running in an appropriate context